 Although the fresh version is only available from December to July, aged Brocciu can be enjoyed throughout the year.
-Recognised as an AOC since 1988, it appears in many regional dishes, from soups and omelettes to pasta dishes such as lasagne.
+Recognized as an AOC since 1988, it appears in many regional dishes, from soups and omelets to pasta dishes such as lasagne.

 Baked in the oven and normally served chilled, this traditional pudding makes a delightful finish to an evening meal.